zhengjie2002/tp/docs/team/xelisce.md

         * Added a dynamic info sentence indicating how many cases are listed and their status.
         * Refined verbose mode formatting for readability and alignment.
         * Integrated category display and ensured soft-deleted cases are excluded from listings.
         * Maintained and updated `ListCommandTest` to reflect evolving logic and formatting changes.
+        * Converted internal numeric case IDs to 6-character hexadecimal strings for consistent display formatting.

 * **Foundational Contributions**:
     * Laid the foundation for the `Case` and `CaseManager` classes.